Kings and Christian Leadership: God Builds His Church

 In The Benedict Option, Rod Dreher prophetically cites Matthew 16:18, where Jesus promised, “I will build my church, and the gates of hell shall not prevail against it.”
 Dreher warns the church against treating Jesus’ words as if they were an unconditional promise directly addressed to any church or nation.
 We must balance Jesus’ words in Matthew with his warnings to the seven churches in Revelation 2-3.
 “I will come to you and remove your lampstand from its place, unless you repent” (Revelation 2:5).
 “If you will not wake up, I will come like a thief, and you will not know at what hour I will come against you” (Revelation 3:3).
 Just because Christ promised to build his church does not guarantee that churches, leaders and entire denominations cannot fail—in fact, history tells another story.

-By now you are perhaps wondering what this preamble has to do with our series of posts on Kings, Old Testament kingship and Christian leadership.
+By now you are perhaps wondering what this preamble has to do with our series on Kings, Old Testament kings and New Testament Christian leadership.
 Well, after posting my article on 1 Kings 2, I received a note from my Old Testament lecturer, Dr Nathan Lovell.
-He asked me why I had not considered the flip-side of my exegesis of the narrative.
+He asked me why I had not considered the flip-side of my exegesis.
 For those of you who haven’t read it yet, I argued that Solomon’s throne was sovereignly established by Yahweh.
 Ironically, Solomon weakened his position through political intrigue and shrewd power-plays.
 From this, my application for Christian leadership was that God does not commend our abilities to manipulate situations, people or outcomes—even when those aren’t explicitly immoral.
-You can read all about that here.
 But in addition to Kings’ caution against church politics, Dr Lovell developed the obverse implications for Christian leadership, which are perhaps even more uncomfortable.

 He wrote, “Even though Solomon doesn’t go about building the kingdom the way that he should have, God nevertheless remains faithful to his promise to build the kingdom through David’s offspring [see 2 Samuel 7].
 The future of Solomon’s kingdom and his line is ensured, no matter what sort of leader Solomon turns out to be.
 It doesn’t mean that God endorses Solomon’s actions.
 But it does mean that God will still use this very flawed, very human, and increasingly wicked political arrangement to bring about his purposes.”